 You have to provide the focus and sense of urgency that can easily be lost in the daily struggle to bring in enough sales and get the work out on time.

 Should your managers be permitted the freedom to do their jobs?
 Of course they should.
 And you have to give them the authority and resources they need to accomplish those results.

 But I’ve never seen a profit-leading CEO sacrifice his company’s future out of politeness.
 They know they’re required to insist upon the results they need.

 As the CEO, you set high standards for yourself.
-Why shouldn’t you expect good performance from your staff members?
-It’s time to get over your fear of interfering, so you can begin helping your managers to understand the results you expect and proving your commitment by removing any obstacles that stand in their way.
+Why shouldn’t you expect a high level of performance from your staff members?
+It’s time to get over your fear of interfering, so you can help your managers to understand the results you expect and prove your commitment by removing any obstacles that stand in their way.